NEWS & OPINIONS

 MEDIA MENTIONS

-Proposed legislation would allow Georgians to create state-funded education savings accounts.
-Under Senate Bill 233, taxpayers would fund $6,000 per student per school year.
-Students could use that money to defray "qualified" education costs, including private school...
+The Georgia Senate passed legislation to create state-funded education savings accounts.
+Under Senate Bill 233, the Georgia Promise Scholarship Act, taxpayers would fund $6,000 per student per school year.
+Families could use the money to defray "qualified" education...